quicwg/base-drafts/draft-ietf-quic-recovery.md

 multipler increases loss recovery delay.

 This mechanism is based on Early Retransmit for TCP {{?RFC5827}}.
 However,
-{{?RFC5827}} does not include the alarm described above.
-Early Retransmit is prone to spurious retransmissions due to its reduced reordering resilence without the alarm.
-This observation led Linux TCP implementers to implement an alarm for TCP as well, and this document incorporates this advancement.
+{{?RFC5827}} does not include the timer described above.
+Early Retransmit is prone to spurious retransmissions due to its reduced reordering resilence without the timer.
+This observation led Linux TCP implementers to implement a timer for TCP as well, and this document incorporates this advancement.

 ## Timer-based Detection